JamesSkemp/words/content/post/planned-updates-for-the-next-couple-of-days.md

 +++
-title = "Planned updates for the next couple of days" summary = "Since I've got a couple more days worth of tutorials already written, and since things are now going relatively smoothly (I had a couple of problems with the MySQL implementation as a whole), I figured I would give an update to what I've been doing, and what I will be doing." draft = false comments = true date = "2006-02-22T07:05:00-06:00"
+title = "Planned updates for the next couple of days" description = "Since I've got a couple more days worth of tutorials already written, and since things are now going relatively smoothly (I had a couple of problems with the MySQL implementation as a whole), I figured I would give an update to what I've been doing, and what I will be doing." draft = false comments = true date = "2006-02-22T07:05:00-06:00"